-Our cross-disciplinary research network will understand how African Mountain social-ecological systems responded to environmental shifts in the past, contribute to our understanding at the present and, most crucially, inform how we can manage challenges, and the communities reliant of these, into the future.
-Our consortium will:
+Our cross-disciplinary research network will understand how African Mountain social-ecological systems responded to environmental shifts in the past, contribute to our understanding at the present and, most crucially, inform how we can manage challenges, and the communities reliant on these, into the future.

 - Integrate records of past environmental and land-use change around African Mountains to document socio-ecosystem dynamics over the last 100 years.